tanerochris/ping-react/index.md

     yarn start
 ```

 NextJS comes with react installed.
-To check for the version of react installed, open a new terminal session
+To check for the version of react installed, open a new terminal session.
 ```markdown
     yarn list --pattern --depth=0 "^react*"
 ```